-The Seppelt Mackinnon Stakes is a Group 1 weight-for-age race for non-maiden horses aged three years and above that is run over 2000 metres at Flemington Racecourse on the last day of the Melbourne Cup Carnival.
+The Champions Stakes, formerly known as the Mackinnon Stakes, is a Group 1 weight-for-age race for non-maiden horses aged three years and above that is run over 2000 metres at Flemington Racecourse on the last day of the Melbourne Cup Carnival

 This race is rife with history.

 It was first run in 1869 and over the course of that time, it has been renamed multiple times.
 It has been consistent in distance, something that is not always common in Australian Thoroughbred racing.
 It was listed as 1 ¼ miles from 1869 until metrification caught up with it in 1972 and the trip was changed to 2000 metres, so the race did get shorter by just under 12 metres.
 There was one exception in 1937.
 The VRC had moved the race to earlier in the spring racing season and shortened it to 1600 metres.
 That 1600-metre race eventually became known as the Turnbull Stakes, although from 1937 -1947, the race now known as the Turnbull Stakes used the name Melbourne Stakes.